-Use Engine Speed (rpm).
-Study the driver's manual for your vehicle and learn the operating rpm range.
-Watch your tachometer, and shift up when your engine reaches the top of the range.
-(Some newer vehicles use "progressive" shifting: the rpm at which you shift becomes higher as you move up in the gears.
-Find out what's right for the vehicle you will operate.)

-Use Road Speed (mph).
+- Use Engine Speed (RPM).
+Study the owner's manual for your vehicle and learn the operating RPM range.
+Watch your tachometer and shift up when your engine reaches the top of the range.
+(Some newer vehicles use "progressive" shifting: the RPM at which you shift becomes higher as you move up in the gears.
+Find out what's right for the vehicle you will operate.). - Use Road Speed (MPH).
 Learn what speeds each gear is good for.
 Then, by using the speedometer, you'll know when to shift up.